FerasAlaqad/Object-Recognition-Flutter-App/README.md

 In order to configure Firebase and Clarifai API, you will need to replace the following placeholders in the app:

-  - Firebase configuration settings in 'lib/config/firebase_config.dart.'
+  - Firebase configuration settings in 'lib/backend/firebase/firebase_config.dart'
-  - Clarifai API tokens in 'lib/services/clarifai_service.dart.'
+  - Clarifai API tokens in 'lib/backend/api_requests/api_calls.dart' (ImageRecognitionCall class)
+## Acknowledgments
+This app was developed with Flutter, Firebase, Clarifai, and FlutterFlow, leveraging their respective documentation and resources.
+## Contact
+For questions or inquiries, please contact me at ferasdc18@gmail.com.